 The stability issues it causes

-The implementation of the ring package in sensu-go is backed by etcd.
-It relies heavily on functions of etcd called leases and watchers which when overused can both be a detriment to etcd cluster performance.
+relies heavily on functions of etcd called leases and watchers which when

 Leases function as an effective TTL for keys in etcd.
 When a leases lifetime expires, either from being explicitly revoked by the application or because the application doesn’t issue a keep alive, the keys associated with that lease are deleted.
 This is used as an effective dead man switch, so that agents separated from the cluster can be removed from the ring buffer.
 Leases are also used as the mechanism for scheduling the next ring advancement.
 When many leases are expiring it can cause etcd nodes to fall behind on their heartbeat, and trigger excessive leader elections.